By Magnus de Pencier

-Villasenor credits her passion for climate activism to the California Wildfires in 2018, which she stated opened her eyes to the real-life consequences of climate change.
-Greta Thunberg, and in particular her infamous COP24 speech addressing world leaders on their failure to address the climate crisis Villasenor also credits as a massive influence.
+Villasenor credits her passion for climate activism to the California Wildfires in 2018, which opened her eyes to the real-life consequences of climate change.
+Greta Thunberg, and in particular her infamous COP24 speech addressing world leaders on their failure to address the climate crisis, Villasenor also credits as a massive influence.

 - Isra Hirsi, 16 Years Old